Name/Title

 Inkwell (Hovhannes Shedigian)Description

-The inkwell itself contains the mark of ՅԱԿՈԲ and was likely made in Aintab by Hagop Boshgezenyan who started his career in 1841-2 and was active several decades after.Ethnography
+The inkwell itself bears the mark ՅԱԿՈԲ (Hagop) and was likely made in Aintab by Hagop Boshgezenyan (Hakobjan Usta), who began his career around 1841–1842 and remained active for several decades thereafter.

 Cultural Region